jquindiagan/Pewlett-Hackard-Analysis/README.md

 ### **Purpose**

-The purpose of this analysis was to use SQL to:
-1. determine the number of retiring Pewlett Hackard employees per title and
-2. identify Pewlett Hackard employees who are eligible to participate in a mentorship program.
+The purpose of this analysis was to use SQL to analyze Pewlett Hackard employee data, determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## Results